Showcase Cinemas Dearborn

 In the 1970’s, a third screen was added to the Dearborn.
 By this time, it was now called the Dearborn Entertainment Center.
 It was also one of the first theaters in the state of Michigan to serve alcohol, along with Wayne Amusement’s Quo Vadis.

 In the 1980’s, the original nearly 1,500-seat auditorium was carved into four smaller auditoriums, and in 1986, the complex was sold to National Amusements.
 During its six-year operation of the Dearborn, National Amusements added yet another three screens.
-In 1992, Showcase Cinemas took over the Dearborn, and it was renamed Showcase Cinemas Dearborn.
+In 1992 it was renamed Showcase Cinemas Dearborn.
 Though a bit frayed around the edges, the Dearborn remained a popular venue for seeing the latest first-run films.

 It was closed September 4, 2006 and was demolished in spring of 2010.

 Just login to your account and subscribe to this theater